 Part of the Pursue Your Writing Dreams series This series will cover some of the things you need to know/consider to take your writing to the next level.
 So, you want to write, but mental illness is throwing up roadblocks.
 What to do?
 Well, this post I did on the Best Life Collabrative is going … Continue reading Overcome mental illness stumbling blocks to writing

-I spend a ton of time on my computer every day, so I thought I'd let you in on my routine and the various things I get up to, because it reflects on elements of who I am, how my illness impacts me, and how I write.
-I use two web browsers, Safari and Google … Continue reading Getting to know me via my web browser
+I spend a ton of time on my computer every day, so I thought I'd let you in on my routine and the various things I get up to on my web browser, because it reflects on elements of who I am, how my illness impacts me, and how I write.
+I actually use two … Continue reading Getting to know me via my web browser

 Japanese organizational guru Marie Kondo has taken the world by storm with her KonMari™ method for tidying.
 She's got a show on Netflix called Tidying Up with Marie Kondo, and she has published four books.
 You can even become a consultant trained in the Konmari method.
 She has some good ideas around organizing and tidying, and … Continue reading Should your stuff spark joy?

 The last several days my brain has felt like it has the approximate cognitive power of a bowl of Jello.
 I try to read, and it's more like a hazy skim.
 Decision-making seems like a foreign concept.
 It's fascinating, though, how my natural tendency to be uber-organized can kick in and compensate for the deficits … Continue reading Getting things done

 I have always been a big fan of lists, especially when it comes to grocery shopping.
 When I'm depressed, lists tend to move from a preference to a necessity in order to compensate for the decline in my memory and concentration.
 When things are really bad I even try to organize my shopping list into … Continue reading Savoring the small victories

 How being an organization nut has helped me to manage my depression